 The Village of Lesbury

-There is a pub & restaurant, The Coach Inn, and a Shop/Post Office in the village which is very important to the residents as the village is 4 miles from the main town amenities.
+There is a pub & restaurant, The Coach Inn, (currently closed) and a Shop/Post Office in the village which is very important to the residents as the village is 4 miles from the main town amenities.
 The busy Alnmouth for Alnwick mainline railway station and a coal yard are located on the outskirts of the village and Bus services to Newcastle and Berwick also passes through the village.

 There is a Village Hall which is used every day for various activities including art classes, Toddlers' groups, W.I., Autumn Club, children's parties and even wedding receptions.